kzemek/snex/README.md

 You can define your Python project settings using `use Snex.Interpreter` in your module.

-Set a required Python version and any dependencies —both the Python binary & the dependencies will be fetched & synced at compile time with [uv][uv], and put into your application's priv directory.
+Set a required Python version and any dependencies - both the Python binary & the dependencies will be fetched & synced at compile time with [uv][uv], and put into your application's priv directory.

 ```elixir